 Indwelling peritoneal catheter

-If fluid keeps building up around the abdomen, a small tube can be inserted to allow fluid to flow out of the body into a bottle.
-This is known as an indwelling peritoneal catheter or drain and is managed similarly to an indwelling pleural drain (see above).
+If fluid keeps building up around the abdomen, a small tube can be inserted to allow fluid to flow into a bottle.
+This is known as an indwelling peritoneal catheter or drain and is managed similarly to an indwelling pleural catheter.

-To control ascites, your doctor may suggest a single dose of heated chemotherapy directly into the abdomen ( HIPEC).
+To control ascites, your doctor may suggest a single dose of heated chemotherapy directly into the abdomen.
 This can be given during laparoscopy, and there is some evidence that it can help prevent fluid building up again.

 Improving breathlessness at home